 Luxury Escapes – Mauritius

-A luxury escape in Mauritius right on the beach, SALT of Palmar has a strong focus on sustainably with zero-waste.
+A luxury escape in Mauritius right on the beach, SALT of Palmar has a strong focus on sustainability with zero-waste.

 The resort has compiled their own Mauritius Destination Guide Book and offers guests bikes and jeeps to explore.